 Astro Cat Explains… What’s The World Made Of?

 Hello, explorers!
-You might have noticed on our Facebook, Twitter or Instagram that we’re working on a new Astro Cat app!
-To celebrate, we asked the Professor to share a bit of wisdom that you can pass on to your curious little ones.
-This week we asked the Professor to answer a common but complicated question: what is everything made of?
+This week, we asked the smartest cat in the alley to share a bit of wisdom that you can pass on to your curious little ones.
+We challenged Professor Astro Cat to answer a common but complicated question: what is everything made of?